A Mid-life Crisis on my 30th Birthday

 I may not accomplish everything I set out to do.
 With the time that I have left, I have to pack in as much happiness as I can into each and every day.
 And don’t stress too much about it.
 A stressed out mindset isn’t happy, it’s terrified.

 That’s my new outlook.
-A perfect day for me would be writing, talking to people I know and friends as well, doing mediation, listening to music, and improving myself.
+A perfect day for me would be writing, talking to people I know and friends as well, doing meditation, listening to music, and improving myself.
 Find your perfect day and start living it today.

 GK